 What about the cathedral’s relics?

 Notre-Dame Cathedral is famous for its relics.
 They include the crown of thorns said to be the one Jesus wore on the day of his crucifixion, a purported piece of Jesus’ cross, the Tunic of St. Louis, as well as a great number of religious artwork.

 Were the stunning medieval stained-glass windows destroyed?

 Good news!
 They were not!
 Although lead joints in some 19th-century windows melted, the three major rose windows from the 13th century were spared.

 When Notre-Dame Cathedral rebuilt?

 French President Emmanuel Macron vowed to restore the cathedral by 2024, although, with the 2020 pandemic outbreak, the deadline looks exceptionally tight.
 Fundraising was organised in the aftermath of the fire with over €1 billion pledges.

 There was a debate on how the restoration would be conducted.
 Especially if the destroyed spire is rebuilt exactly as it was before.

-It was also uncertain that the timber roof framing which dated from the Middle Ages would be restored identically or including other materials.
+It was also uncertain that the timber roof framing which dated from the Middle Ages would be restored identically or include other materials.

 For example, the 1836 restoration of the roof framing of Chartres Cathedral included wrought-iron trusses and copper sheeting instead of wood.

 In 2020, the President decided: Notre-Dame will be rebuilt identically.